God's Will & Our Free Choices

 Singular redemption

-Thus, humans are not totally depraved but retain something from God's image even after the fall (see 1 Cor.
-11:7; James 3:9 [Gen. 1:26-28]).
-We are not as evil as possible, but more accurately, we confuse good for evil and vice-versa (see Isa.
+Thus, humans are not totally depraved but retain something from God's image even after the fall (1 Cor.
+11:7; James 3:9; cf. Gen. 1:26–28).
+We are not as evil as possible, but more accurately, we confuse good for evil and vice-versa, making our depravity radical rather than total (Isa.
 5:20; 2 Tim.
 3:5).
-If our depravity were "total," we would have total anarchy.
-God then overcomes our rebellion through his persistence and grace, which makes it irresistible and willful.
+Likewise, Jews distinguish between our inclination toward good (Hebrew: yetzer ha-tov; H2895, H3336) and our inclination toward evil (Hebrew: yetzer ha-ra; H7451).
+If our depravity were "total," we would also have total anarchy.
+God then overcomes our rebellion through his persistence and grace, which makes it overwhelming and deliberate.
 His election remains his choice alone, but in keeping with the synergist view, God desires the salvation of all people.
-Yet, one may exhaust all options and freely lose them (see Heb.
-9:27-28; Rev. 6:14-16).
+Yet, one may exhaust all options and freely lose them (Heb.
+9:27–28; Rev. 6:14–16).
 In his sovereignty, God chooses us, not that we choose him.
 He preserves our new life in Jesus with steadfast faith in him based on a result that God already knows.
 Finally, the Molinist believes Jesus redeemed everyone sufficiently, but only efficiently for those who freely walk in God's plan.
-Given that he only presents two options—heaven or hell—our free will can never be truly free in a libertarian sense.
+Given that he only presents two options—heaven or hell—our free will can never be truly free.
 It is either grace or judgment that keeps us in check.

 Messianic Jewish View of God's Will

-One of the primary goals of Paleo-Christian Ministries is to explore New Testament biblical theology instead of rehashing the views of systematic theology.
+One of the primary goals of First Century Christian Faith is to explore New Testament biblical theology instead of rehashing the views of systematic theology.
 In other words, to find scriptural answers rather than ones based on culture, history, or mere speculation.
-In addition to the New Testament, the tools we must know about first-century faith are the Didache and Messianic Judaism.
+In addition to the New Testament, the tools we must know about first-century faith are the Didachē and Messianic Judaism.
 Because God chose the Jews to be his inheritance, they prioritized the doctrines of election and sovereignty.
-Even in Paul's letters, the Christian Gentiles are ingrafted branches into Israel's election (see Rom.
+Even in Paul's letters, the Christian Gentiles are "branches" that God grafted into Israel's tree, which symbolizes election (Rom.
 11).
 Likewise, Jesus tells us, "You did not choose me, but I chose you and appointed you so that you might go and bear fruit—fruit that will last—and so that whatever you ask in my name the Father will give you" (John 15:16).
-A first-century Judaic liturgical document known as the Didache outlines "the two ways" of life and death (see Didache 1) based on God's counsel for the ancient Israelites to "choose life" before they entered the Promised Land (see Deut.
+A first-century Judaic liturgical document known as the Didachē outlines the "two ways, one of life and one of death" (Did.
+1, Richardson, p.
+171) based on God's counsel for the ancient Israelites to "choose life" before they entered the Promised Land (Deut.
 28).
 We must realize, however, that even this counsel includes the ability of the Israelites to choose life or death freely.
 God ordains his plan and the path for us to follow, but we may decide to leave both to our detriment.
-The Messianic Jewish theologian Asher Intrater (b.
-1952) presents TF3:
+American theologian Asher Intrater (b.
+1952), a Messianic Jew living in Israel, presents TF3:

 Total sovereignty